VincentPaulV/CS252-OS-Assignment/README.md

 Generally being written in C or C++ most of the System Calls are accessed by programs via a high level Application Program Interface (API) rather than directy using the system call.

+>In the above analogy of human picking up a pen, the instruction of "picking up of a pen" said in whatsoever language which you understand is the analogy to API's as in the Operating Systems.

 >In fact even *printf()* in C Language is an API to call *write()* in UNIX systems or *WriteFile()* in Windows

 ### System Call Implementation: